mdn/content/files/en-us/web/css/mix-blend-mode/index.md

 ### Using mix-blend-mode with text

-This example uses `mix-blend-mode` to blend text color with he background color of its parent element.
+This example uses `mix-blend-mode` to blend text color with the background color of its parent element.

 #### HTML